YurunT/yurunt.github.io/_pages/about.md

 ---

 # About my research
-My current research focuses on an interdisciplinary field of applied maths, random graph theory, especially in dynamical processes over complex systems.
+My current research focuses on an interdisciplinary field of applied probability and statistics, random graph theory, especially in dynamical processes over complex systems.
 The results generally shed lights on various scientific domains, such as graph theory (e.g., emergence of giant components), robustness and cascades in large connected systems, network epidemics, etc.
-Fundamental findings on understanding of complex systems are derived, providing insights for decision-making and control strategies of downstream applications.
+Analytical findings on understanding of complex systems are derived, providing insights for decision-making and control strategies of downstream applications.